 - ROD Fact Sheet (PDF) (2 pp, 600K) - January 2017

 - ROD Community Summary (PDF) (4 pp, 462K) - January 2017

 - Community Summary en Espanol (PDF) (4 pp, 462K); Community Summary in Russian (PDF) (4 pp, 462K); Community Summary in Chinese (PDF) (4 pp, 462K); Community Summary in Vietnamese (PDF) (4 pp, 462K), Community Summary in Korean (PDF) (4 pp, 462K), Community Summary in Hmong (PDF) (4 pp, 462K), Community Summary in Arabic (PDF) (4 pp, 462K)

 There are no upcoming events to report at this time.

 The Portland Harbor Superfund Site in Portland, Oregon is located within the lower Willamette River from the Broadway Bridge (RM 11.8) to Kelly Point Park (RM 1.9) and is the result of decades of industrial use along the Willamette River.
 The Portland Harbor Superfund Site was added to EPA's National Priorities List in December 2000.

-Water and sediments along Portland Harbor are contaminated with many hazardous substances, including heavy metals, polychlorinated biphenyls (PCBs), polynuclear aromatic hydrocarbons (PAH), dioxin, and pesticides.
-These compounds have been found to be harmful to human health and the environment.
-Because of the contamination, some types of fish found in Portland Harbor, such as bass, carp and catfish currently pose a health risk to those who eat them.
+Water and sediment at the Portland Harbor Site are contaminated with many hazardous substances, including polychlorinated biphenyls (PCBs), polycyclic aromatic hydrocarbons (PAHs), dioxins/furans, pesticides and heavy metals.
+These compounds have been found to be harmful to people and the environment.
+Health risks at the site are great enough for cleanup to be needed under the Superfund law.